 Chrome Carbide High Temperature and Wear Resistant Surfacing Cr3C2 with Binders of Ni/Cr

 Chrome carbide coatings are notable for several uses; one of its most significant benefits is its wear resistance in higher temperature environments.
 Chrome carbide can be an excellent choice as an alternative to tungsten carbide, depending on operating conditions.
-While chrome carbide has less wear resistance then tungsten carbide, chrome carbide coatings along with a nickel/chrome binder chemistry has heat resistance and oxide resistance characteristics at higher temperatures and under corrosive or oxidizing conditions.
+While chrome carbide has less wear resistance than tungsten carbide, chrome carbide coatings along with a nickel/chrome binder chemistry has heat resistance and oxide resistance characteristics at higher temperatures and under corrosive or oxidizing conditions.
 The properties of chrome carbide coatings can be further enhanced when the metal alloy matrix is made from nichrome alloy, which has high corrosion resistance.
 Coatings with chrome carbide are appropriate for applications ranging from 1,000F to 1,500F or 540 C to 815C approximately.
 We recommend chrome carbide coatings for applications that require resistance for wear by abrasion, hard surfaces, fretting, and particle erosion.

 Chrome Carbide Chemistries

 Hannecard - ASB limits our number of material suppliers to focus on material quality and consistent particle range.
 This allows us to optimize the deposit efficiency for our chrome carbide coatings, whether using plasma electric arc or HVOF processes, and with either gaseous or liquid combustion fuel.
 Material morphology based on production processes produces different results.
 Hannecard - ASB Industries will ask you questions based on your application and choose both the process and material to provide an optimized surface.
 Available material morphology includes a nickel/chrome binder matrix manufactured by sintering and crushed, blended, clad, agglomerated, and densified in a spheroidal shape.